lweasel/piquant/docs/assessment.rst

 Number of TPMs
 ^^^^^^^^^^^^^^

-This is simply the number of TPMs ("transcripts per million" values) calculated, corresponding to the total number of transcripts in the transcript group, or as a whole.
+This is simply the number of TPMs ("transcripts per million" values) calculated, corresponding to the total number of transcripts in the transcript group, or in the set of input transcripts as a whole.

 This statistic is marked as being not suitable for producing graphs.

 Number of 'true positive' TPMs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Estimating the abundance of very rare transcripts is difficult.
+Moreover, some quantification tools are also able to assemble transcripts from RNA-seq data; however, *piquant* runs these tools in quantification mode only, and pre-specifies the set of transcripts that exist.
+Therefore, it is possible that *piquant* might hamper the performance of certain quantification tools by making them account for the potential existence of particular transcripts that they would not have considered had they been allowed to assemble transcripts themselves before quantification.

-Since estimating the abundance of very rare transcripts is difficult, *piquant* defines a cut-off value for the number of transcripts per million below which a transcript is considered not to be present.
-The cut-off is set at 0.1 transcripts per million.
+For this reason, *piquant* defines a cut-off value for the number of transcripts per million below which a transcript is considered to be "not present" - in many cases, it may be fairer to only consider quantification tool performance for those transcripts considered to be present according to both their real and estimated abundances.

-.. todo::  `Allow <https://github.com/lweasel/piquant/issues/26>`_ the user to change this cut-off value.
+.. todo::  The cut-off is set at 0.1 transcripts per million. `Allow <https://github.com/lweasel/piquant/issues/26>`_ the user to change this value.

 Given this cut-off, it is possible to split transcripts into four sets: